Bru people: Economy and occupation

 The main occupation of the people Bru is manual swidden agriculture The main crop grown by the Bru and a main staple of their diet is rice.
-Other crops grown by the Bru are beans, and corn The Bru are also involved in animal husbandry, fishing and hunting.
+Other crops grown by the Bru are beans, and maize The Bru are also involved in animal husbandry, fishing and hunting.
 The Bru are also involved in various crafts works which include basket-making and in the making of straw mats.

 The territories populated by the Bru include excellent conditions for prosperity, but the regions where they live lack adequate infrastructure for much needed development.
 Recent projects including cultivation of rubber, coffee, tobacco and cotton have struggled due to these conditions.
 In Thailand developments of the northeast region by the Thai Government has led to somewhat better economic development among the Bru people.

 Governance

 Every Bru village is relatively independent of others villages.
 A leader Headman (who in more traditional areas is often the village spiritual advisor) leads the community.